pavel-jaks/robust-metrics/TeX/README.md

 Directory to encapsulate all my LaTeX works including:

-- Notes
+Text:

-- Research task
+- Research task thesis
 - Diploma thesis

+Defense

+- The presentation used for theses defense